gpmaratos/rgrasp.pytorch/README.md

 # pytorch.rgrasp

-This is my implementation of the network found in
-A Real-time Robotic Grasp Approach with Oriented Anchor Box https://arxiv.org/abs/1809.03873
+This is my work relating to applying the network found in A Real-time Robotic Grasp Approach with Oriented Anchor Box https://arxiv.org/abs/1809.03873